Volunteer

 Woodland maintenance

 Volunteer Fiona – I’ve volunteered with FCCT many, many times over the last few years, usually in the North East Fife area, and each time it has been such fun.
 Some of my activities have included planting native tree saplings, transplanting Marram and Lyme grasses to stabilise dunes, litter picking on the beach and even helping conduct a survey to gain feedback for the Trust’s future development.
-Every time I am outdoors with those wonderful and knowledgeable Conservation Officers, I develop new skills and have a great time helping to make a difference to our beautiful Kingdom.
+Every time I am outdoors, with those wonderful and knowledgeable Conservation Officers, I develop new skills and have a great time helping to make a difference to our beautiful Kingdom.
 Meeting like-minded volunteers, having a laugh and enjoying being outdoors is great for the mind AND body.
 Thank you FCCT for the work you do!

 Volunteer John – FCCT volunteers can get involved in many different ways.
 John van Deiken came to us with a plan to map the Fife Coastal Path.
 Google maps are an amazing way to get directions and find your way around.
 Google has mapped many of our roads and is often a good tool to make sure you are in the right place.
 Street view also shows great images of the area you are exploring.
 Unfortunately, Google has only mapped roads and this can often be frustrating if you are looking to explore more rural places.
-Some areas are already on the mapped, however there are many parts still missing.
-John van Dieken has been busy walking the coastal path and recording some amazing images and mapping these areas and putting them into Google Maps.
+Some areas are already on the map, however there are many parts still missing.
+John has been busy walking the coastal path and recording some amazing images and mapping these areas and putting them into Google Maps.
 It’s a great way to check out the path before you walk it and make sure you are on the right path.
-A big thank you to John for his efforts and wish him well with his continued progress along the Fife Coastal Path.
+A big thank you to John for his efforts and we wish him well with his continued progress along the Fife Coastal Path.

 FCCT- Volunteer-John van Deiken